-- 1. Jr. Fine Art Pencil, Charcoal, pastel, chalk, ink
+- Jr. Fine Art Pencil, Charcoal, pastel, chalk, ink

-- 2. Sr. Fine Art Pencil, Charcoal, pastel, chalk, ink
+- Sr. Fine Art Pencil, Charcoal, pastel, chalk, ink

-- 3. Jr. Fine Art Watercolor
+- Jr. Fine Art Watercolor

 - Sr. Fine Art Watercolor

-- 5. Jr. Fine Art Oil or Acrylic
+- 5. Jr. Fine Art - Oil or Acrylic

-- 6. Sr. Fine Art Oil or Acrylic
+- Sr. Fine Art Oil or Acrylic 6.

-- 7. Jr. Ceramics Glazed (maximum of one piece)

-- 8. Sr. Ceramics Glazed (maximum of one piece)

-- 9. Jr. Ceramics Stained (maximum of one piece)

-- 10. Sr. Ceramics Stained (maximum of one piece)

-- 11. Jr. Pottery Original design made from clay using a process of hand molding or on a potter's wheel

-- 12. Sr. Pottery Original design made from clay using a process of hand molding or on a potter's wheel

-- 13. Jr. Print Process Article Block printing and other printing methods.

-- 14. Sr. Print Process Article Block printing and other printing methods

-- 15. Jr. Nature Craft Article made from natural materials including weaving or basket making

-- 16. Sr. Nature Craft Article made from natural materials including weaving or basket making

-- 17. Jr. Bead Craft Article

-- 18. Sr. Bead Craft Article

-- 19. Jr. Leathercraft Kit

-- 20. Sr. Leathercraft Kit

-- 21. Jr. Leathercraft Original Design

-- 22. Sr. Leathercraft Original Design

-- 23. Jr. Handcrafted Wax Candle

-- 24. Sr. Handcrafted Wax Candle

-- 25. Jr. Handcrafted Gel Candle

-- 26. Sr. Handcrafted Gel Candle

-- 27. Jr. Puppet

-- 28. Sr. Puppet

-- 29. Jr. Paper Craft

-- 30. Sr. Paper Craft

-- 31. Jr. Plastic Craft Includes but not limited to LegoTM Art.
-If LegoTM Art is entered, it must be glued.

-- 32. Sr. Plastic Craft Includes but not limited to LegoTM Art.
+- Jr. Art Portfolio: Must include at least 5 pieces/pictures of art made by the exhibitor

+- 8. Sr. Art Portfolio: Must include at least 5 pieces/pictures of art made by the exhibitor - 9.
+Jr. Creative Writing: Must be original work, no more than 500 words, typed in 12 point font, double spaced.
+Entry should be placed in a paper folder with brads.
+Exhibitor name and county should be on the front of the folder. - 10.
+Sr. Creative Writing: Must be original work, no more than 500 words, typed in 12 point font, double spaced.
+Entry should be placed in a paper folder with brads.
+Exhibitor name and county should be on the front of the folder. - 11.
+Jr. Ceramics Glazed (maximum of one piece) - 12.
+Sr. Ceramics Glazed (maximum of one piece) - 13.
+Jr. Ceramics Stained (maximum of one piece) - 14.
+Sr. Ceramics Stained (maximum of one piece) - 15.
+Jr. Pottery Original design made from clay using a process of hand molding or on a potter's wheel - 16.
+Sr. Pottery Original design made from clay using a process of hand molding or on a potter's wheel - 17.
+Jr. Print Process Article Block printing and other printing methods. - 18.
+Sr. Print Process Article Block printing and other printing methods - 19.
+Jr. Nature Craft Article made from natural materials including weaving or basket making - 20.
+Sr. Nature Craft Article made from natural materials including weaving or basket making - 21.
+Jr. Bead Craft Article - 22.
+Sr. Bead Craft Article - 23.
+Jr. Leathercraft Kit - 24.
+Sr. Leathercraft Kit - 25.
+Jr. Leathercraft Original Design - 26.
+Sr. Leathercraft Original Design - 27.
+Jr. Handcrafted Wax Candle - 28.
+Sr. Handcrafted Wax Candle - 29.
+Jr. Paper Craft - 30.
+Sr. Paper Craft - 31.
+Jr. Plastic Craft Includes but not limited to LegoTM Art.
+If LegoTM Art is entered, it must be glued. - 32.
+Sr. Plastic Craft Includes but not limited to LegoTM Art.
 If LegoTM Art is entered, it must be glued - 33.
 Jr. Duct Tape Craft - 34.
 Sr. Duct Tape Craft - 35.
 Jr. Miscellaneous (limited to items that cannot be entered in any other class) - 36.
 Sr. Miscellaneous (limited to items that cannot be entered in any other class)